 The player supports almost all video and audio formats and can play all standard media types including DVDs and Blu-Ray.
 With VLC you can also stream video URLs in real-time and enjoy 360-degree videos.
 The program completes these tasks without the need to download any additional codecs.

 Another useful feature is subtitle synchronization, which is especially helpful if you’re watching movies to learn foreign languages or are hearing impaired.
 Despite its minimalistic simplicity, VLC player offers a rich catalog of audio and video filters as well as customization options.

-If you’re looking for extremely light, simple to use and easy to understand program, you should install VLC on your computer.
+If you’re looking for an extremely light and simple to use program, you should install VLC on your computer.
 As my testing shows, it’ll take only a few minutes.
 On my computer, the player runs smoothly.
 But compared to PotPlayer, it had some problems, including slow performance when playing large-sized files.
 Give it a try and see for yourself whether VLC meets your need or not.

 Plex is powerful enough to do much more than your regular media player.
 It’s an outstanding all-in-one media sharing server that you can use to share content from your computer to any room in your house.

 It uses your PC as a handy media library to access and manage data you already have on your devices (Amazon Fire TV, Roku, Chromecast, Android, TiVo, Android/iOS phones and tablets, etc.).
 The player works both on Windows and Mac and is intended to look perfectly well on your big-screen TV.